With MPs back in the House of Commons following the Easter break, we take a look at what contribution Karl McCartney makes to Parliament.

 Much of the day-to-day business of being an MP takes place in committees, which examine issues in detail, from government policy and proposed new laws, to wider topics like the economy.

-The average sitting MP was a part of two committees, while around a quarter were not part of any.
+The average sitting MP was also a part of two committees, while around a quarter were not part of any.

 Meanwhile, two Labour MPs were members of 11 each.